Nicolasbcrrl/h2_Goat/README.md

 - On 8 January 2018 the FTC found evidence that VTech had failed to comply with COPPA laws.
 As a result, the company had to pay a fine of $650,000 to the FTC, but it continues to claim that they did not violate any laws.

+### Personal thinking

+This article shows for me the decadence of the world we live in.
+The digital world is affecting people earlier and earlier and with the benefits it brings but also with the bad.
+It's sad I think, very sad that we have reached a stage where we can't even trust a simple children's toy anymore.
+Children as young as 5 years old having their data stolen, I find that very sad.
+But the worst thing is that companies like Vtech are still unpunished for their lack of attention to the security of their customers' data.

 ## Sources